farshidbeheshti/nestjs-xotp/README.md

 }
 ```

+### Overriding Specific Options for TOTP/OTP servioces

-That options are applied to both TOTP and HOTP services.But you could also set more specific options for either/both of TOTP or HOTP. for example, you want to change the digit length of hotp token:
+You can set distinct options for TOTP or HOTP services individually.
+For instance, to change only the digit length for HOTP tokens:

 ```json
 {